ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

       self.queued_blocks.dequeue_children(parent);`
     - for each queued `block`
       - **Run contextual validation** on `block`
-           - contextual validation will reject blocks that are past the reorg limit, because the finalized block at that height is already known.
+           - contextual validation should check that the block height is equal to the previous block height plus 1.
+This check will reject blocks with invalid heights.
       - If the block fails contextual validation send the result to the associated channel
       - Else if the block's previous hash is the finalized tip add to the